hundredplans/obsidian/learning-linux/bash/scp.md

-- stands for ssh cp
+- stands for ssh cp, allows to make secure copies
+- Is used for large data sets